igoramadas/cloudflare-allowme/README.md

 ### Firewall rule

 Optional.
-Pretty much like the IP list, the service can automatically create the firewall rule for you, but only if you have not specified a `$ALLOWME_CF_LISTID` variable manually.
+Pretty much like the IP list above, the service can automatically create the firewall rule for you, but only if you have not specified a `$ALLOWME_CF_LISTID` variable manually.
 If you have specified it, then follow the steps:

 1. Go to the zone dashboard on Cloudflare.
 2. On the left sidebar, open "Security" > "WAF" (previously called Firewall Rules). [⧉](./docs/images/firewall.png)